 Prop the Baby During Feeding

 Place a pillow underneath your baby to help raise them up as you feed (breast or bottle).
 The pillow takes on most of the work supporting the baby, giving your wrist and hands a break.
-And probably your neck or shoulders too – how often do we find ourselves hunching over our baby as we try to feed them?
+And your neck and shoulders too – how often do we find ourselves hunching over our baby as we try to feed them?

 Carpal Tunnel vs. Mommy Wrist